isaact23/its-a-me/README.md

 Yes.
 Enjoy.

-## Okay, what I meant to ask is HOW to do you use it.
+## Okay, what I meant to ask is HOW do you use it.

 Glad you asked!
 Clone the repository with `git clone https://github.com/isaact23/squidgame` then run it with `python3 main.py`.
 Press space to start the game,